Cam Ward (ice hockey): Rookie season and Stanley Cup win (2005–2006)

 When the Hurricanes qualified for the 2006 Stanley Cup playoffs, Gerber was named the starting goaltender for their first-round series against the Montreal Canadiens.
-However, after losing Game 1 and allowing three goal in the first period of Game 2, head coach Peter Laviolette replaced him in net with Ward for the second period.
+However, after losing game one and allowing three goal in the first period of game two, head coach Peter Laviolette replaced him in net with Ward for the second period.
 In his playoffs debut, Ward made 20 saves through 67 minutes as he helped the Hurricanes tie the game and push the Canadiens to double overtime.
-His efforts earned him his first playoff start in Game 3, where he made 27 saves for his first playoff win.
+His efforts earned him his first playoff start in game three, where he made 27 saves for his first playoff win.
 He won his next three starts to defeat the Canadiens and advance the Hurricanes to the second round.
-Upon winning Game 6, Ward became the fifth goaltender since 1968 to win the first four playoff starts of their career.
+Upon winning game six, Ward became the fifth goaltender since 1968 to win the first four playoff starts of their career.
 He continued his winning streak into the Eastern Conference semifinals and tied Tiny Thompson's league record with seven wins in seven consecutive starts.
 During this streak, Ward was also credited with his first career playoff shutout.
-However, he was unable to pass Thompson's record after being replaced with Gerber mid-way through Game 4.
+However, he was unable to pass Thompson's record after being replaced with Gerber mid-way through game four.
 When speaking of this decision, Laviolette said: "I pulled Cam Ward because our team was going down (the wrong) road...Instead of letting it go, I made a change to try to change the course of the game."
-However, he returned as the starter for Game 5 and made 17 saves to eliminate the Devils and advance the Hurricanes to the Eastern Conference Finals.
+However, he returned as the starter for game five and made 17 saves to eliminate the Devils and advance the Hurricanes to the Eastern Conference Finals.

 Ward continued to maintain his role as the Hurricanes starter and played nearly every game of the Eastern Conference finals against the Buffalo Sabres.
-Upon playing in Game 1 of the series, Ward and Sabres goaltender Ryan Miller became the first rookie goaltenders to play against each other in a conference championship game since 1981.
-However, Ward struggled early on in the series and was replaced with Geber in Games 3 and 4.
-Ward returned to the ice as a replacement for Gerber mid-way through Game 5 and was named the starter for Games 6 and 7.
-As the starter, he made 22 saves on 24 shots to help the Hurricanes defeat the Sabres and advance to the 2006 Stanley Cup Finals.
+Upon playing in game one of the series, Ward and Sabres goaltender Ryan Miller became the first rookie goaltenders to play against each other in a conference championship game since 1981.
+However, Ward struggled early on in the series and was replaced with Geber in games three and four.
+Ward returned to the ice as a replacement for Gerber mid-way through game five and was named the starter for games six and seven.
+As the starter, he made 22 saves on 24 shots to help the Hurricanes defeat the Sabres and advance to the 2006 Stanley Cup Final.
 On June 7, Ward stopped all 25 shots from the Oilers to become the first rookie goaltender to record a shutout in the Finals since Patrick Roy in 1986.
 Throughout the seven-game series, Ward allowed only 16 goals and finished with a .921 save percentage.
 His 15 wins as a rookie tied the league's record, and he became the first rookie goalie to win the Conn Smythe Trophy since Ron Hextall in 1987.